Public Art

 Boyle Sculpture Trail

-The Boyle Sculpture Trail is a Programme of Public Art commissioned by Roscommon County Council Arts Office in 2022.
+The Boyle Sculpture Trail is a Programme of Public Art commissioned by Roscommon Arts Office in 2022.

 Funded under the Fáilte Ireland Developed and Emerging Destination Towns Capital Investment Programme for the Cultural Quarter of Boyle, it provides a link between King House and the Pleasure Grounds.
 The scheme provided a platform for artists to respond creatively to the public space, to the history, story and community of Boyle, and to provide opportunities for dialogue and participation with the community.